 - Have the ability to clinically reason key treatment approaches in the management of common shoulder conditions based on movement dysfunction.

 - Understand the key factors in enhancing exercises adherence and outcome.

 - Understand the importance of individualising patient education and the power of language in influencing the pain experience.

-Jo Gibson MSc MCSP is a Clinical Physiotherapy Specialist working at the Liverpool Upper Limb Unit at the Royal Liverpool Hospital and a Consultant in private practice.
-She has worked as a Shoulder Specialist since 1995 and lectures nationally and Internationally about assessment and rehabilitation of the shoulder complex.
-Jo Gibson has co-developed Masters modules with Liverpool University for the diagnosis and treatment of upper limb pathology and has co-authored national guidelines for the management of different shoulder pathologies.
+Jo Gibson is an Upper Limb Rehabilitation Specialist & Consultant Physiotherapist working at Rehab4Performance, Liverpool UK.
+She previously worked as a Clinical Physiotherapy Specialist in the Liverpool Upper Limb Unit at the Royal Liverpool Hospital.
+She has worked as a Shoulder Specialist since 1995 and lectures Nationally and Internationally about assessment and rehabilitation of the shoulder complex.
+Jo has co-developed Masters modules with Liverpool University for the diagnosis and treatment of upper limb pathology and has co-authored national guidelines for the management of different shoulder pathologies.
 She has presented original research at many National and International conferences, published in peer-reviewed journals and written several book chapters.